 2. REGULAR EXERCISE

 a.
 A good start to an exercise program would be walking.
 Not only is walking a good introductory exercise regimen for overall health, but it actually activates the internal smooth muscles of the bowel and bladder and helps to strengthen the pelvic floor.

 3. CREATE HEALTHY BLADDER HABITS

 a.
-A great general guideline on healthy toileting habits for the pelvic floor would be to toilet every 3-4 hours.
-Urine stream flow should be ~10-20 seconds and urine should be slight yellow.
+A great general guideline on healthy toileting habits for the pelvic floor would be to the toilet every 3-4 hours.
+Urine streamflow should be ~10-20 seconds, and urine should be slightly yellow.

 b.
 Urine should not be highly concentrated or have a strong odor.